monetaproject/blockauth/README.md

 __TODO:__

-* API needs OP_RETURN decode functionality
-* Improve login access from homepage
 * Remove the manual GET process of the registration form
-* Include a sample of what is happening once you have logged-in
 * Need to add a way for adding your own return_address
 * Add addresses for all eight chains (to config.ini)